rpellerin/rpellerin.github.io/content/mastering-gnu-linux.md

 # Installing Linux on a Dell preinstalled with Windows

 - In Windows, disable Fast startup in Panel Control > Power > Action when button pressed.
-- In the BIOS/UEFI, disable SecureBoot if you're planning on installing proprietary third-aprty drivers
+- In the BIOS/UEFI, keep enabled SecureBoot
 - You might want to enable 'SD card boot' in the BIOS under Boot > Miscellaneous devices if you use a SD card to install Linux
-- In SATA operation, uncheck RAID and select AHCI otherwise Linux won't be able to see NVMe SDD drives.
-Also uncheck legacy ROM option (very important otherwise you will experience very slow boots, up to 10 min to access the BIOS).
+- If your SSD disk is a NVMe, it is possible that Linux can't see it.
+In such a case, in SATA operation, uncheck RAID and select AHCI.
+Also uncheck legacy Options ROMs (very important otherwise you will experience very slow boots, up to 10 min to access the BIOS).
 More information: [https://www.dell.com/community/General/Dell-XPS-13-9365-Won-t-boot-USB-in-SATA-Mode-AHCI-Trying-to/td-p/5119108/page/3](https://www.dell.com/community/General/Dell-XPS-13-9365-Won-t-boot-USB-in-SATA-Mode-AHCI-Trying-to/td-p/5119108/page/3) and [https://bbs.archlinux.org/viewtopic.php?id=204629](https://bbs.archlinux.org/viewtopic.php?id=204629).

 That's it.
 You should be able to install Linux on the entire disk now.

-# Upgrading your distribution of *Ubuntu
+# Upgrading your distribution of \*Ubuntu

     :::bash
     sudo do-release-upgrade